 What is rheumatoid arthritis and how is it different from other forms of arthritis like osteoarthritis or gout?

-Osteoarthritis is primarily a degenerative type of arthritis, which happens with age; it’s age-related wear and tear.
-Whereas rheumatoid arthritis is an autoimmune condition.
-An autoimmune condition means that sometimes the body’s own cells start working against other cells, resulting in various disorders.
+Osteoarthritis is a degenerative type of arthritis, which usually happens with age; it’s age-related wear and tear.
+It can, however, impact some young people in their teens, 20s, or 30s.
+Rheumatoid arthritis (RA) is an autoimmune condition.
+In an autoimmune condition, the body’s own cells start working against other healthy cells, resulting in various disorders.
 Rheumatoid arthritis belongs to the category of these disorders.

-The main difference between osteoarthritis and rheumatoid arthritis is that it has got nothing to do with ageing, it can affect young people.
-It can affect people at any age, and mostly begins at a younger age vis a vis osteoarthritis, which usually starts at a later age, after 55-60 years.
-Rheumatoid arthritis is generally seen in women in their 20s and 30s; men are also prone to it but the incidence is much higher in women.
+RA has got nothing to do with ageing, it can affect young people.
+It can impact people at any age, but mostly begins at a younger age.
+Rheumatoid arthritis is usually seen in women in their 20s and 30s; men are also prone to it but the incidence is much higher in women.

 You mentioned that women in their 20s and 30s are more vulnerable to it, why is that?